TLAN145/chatbot/README.md

 - ChromaDB
 - OpenAI API Key (for embeddings in ChromaDB)

+## Usage
+Interact with the chatbot using the text input box.
+The chatbot will retain context from previous conversations, providing more relevant responses.

 ## Examples
 llama3.2:1b :
 You: Can you help me with programming?